lukadfagundes/spotify-skin-rainmeter/docs/PERFORMANCE.md

 **Q: Will this trigger Spotify API rate limits?**

-A: No. At 720 calls/hour for currently-playing, you're well within Spotify's undocumented limits (estimated >10,000/hour for most endpoints).
+A: No. At 3600 calls/hour (1-second polling) for currently-playing, you're well within Spotify's undocumented limits (estimated >10,000/hour for most endpoints).

 ---